tech-writing/hubspot-tech-writing/README.md

 ## About

-- [Markdown] to HTML converter with features relevant to generate HubSpot blog posts.
+- Support writing technical documentation on [HubSpot].
-- Supports writing technical documentation on [HubSpot].
+- [Markdown] to HTML converter with a few bells and whistles relevant for creating HubSpot blog posts.
-- Upload blog posts to the HubSpot API, using the [hubspot-api-python] package.
+- Upload blog posts and files to the HubSpot API, using the [hubspot-api-python] package.
-- See [Markdown Support for Technical Bloggers].
+- See community request about »[Markdown Support for Technical Bloggers]«.

 ## Setup